pantor/ruckig/README.md

 make
 ```

 To install Ruckig in a system-wide directory, use `(sudo) make install`.
-We recommend to include Ruckig as a directory within your project and call `add_subdirectory(ruckig)` in your main `CMakeLists.txt`.
+An example of using Ruckig in your CMake project is given by `examples/CMakeLists.txt`.
+However, you can also include Ruckig as a directory within your project and call `add_subdirectory(ruckig)` in your parent `CMakeLists.txt`.
 A python module can be built using the `BUILD_PYTHON_MODULE` CMake flag.

 ## Tutorial